dotpal/dotpal/readme.md

 ```

 # Swagger UI
-You can check the responses of the endpoints directly on SwaggerUI (without any frontend).
+You can check the responses from the endpoints directly on SwaggerUI (without any frontend).
 Access link:

 <a>http://0.0.0.0:8000/api/docs</a>